Data Processing Agreement (DPA)

 2. Subject matter and details of processing

-- Subject matter: the provision of the cloud-hosted MIDAS room booking and resource scheduling service.
+- Subject matter: the provision of the hosted MIDAS room booking and resource scheduling service, whether by way of a cloud-hosted subscription or a free trial.

-- Duration: for the duration of your active cloud-hosted subscription, followed by the retention periods set out in our Data Retention Policy.
+- Duration: for the duration of your active cloud-hosted subscription or trial period, followed by the retention periods set out in our Data Retention Policy.

 - Nature and purpose: the hosting, storage, and processing of data necessary to operate your room booking and resource scheduling system.